 • 1 gram kief – see the How Much Kief to Use section below for helpful tips on dosing.

-• One stick of butter – ordinary butter or unsalted butter will do, but many prefer ghee or clarified butter.
+• One stick (113 grams) of butter – ordinary butter or unsalted butter will do, but many prefer ghee or clarified butter.
 You can also make kief oil with any other oil you desire, like olive oil or coconut oil.
 Want a less potent infusion?
 Add more sticks of butter.
 Want to make CBD kief butter?
 Start with kief collected from CBD flower.

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.